gophercoders/codeclub-extra/README.md

 * any-orbit - a generalised version of the orbit program.
 It calculates the speed in orbit of any satellite.

+* worldtemperature - compares the temperature the user types in to a number of cities around the world.

 * pong-v1 - a skeleton to be used as a starting point for Pong.
 The functions for the main game loop need to be added.